mParticle/docs/src/pages/developers/tutorials/web/overview/index.md

 ## Learn how to integrate the Web SDK from start to finish

 To demonstrate how mParticle works, you will learn how to track basic event data like page views and purchase events in a web app using the mParticle web SDK.
-Then, you will learn how to send that data to Google Analytics.
+Then, you will learn how to send that data to a webhook.
 You will also learn how to manage your data quality by creating a data plan.

 mParticle is extremely flexible.
 There are thirteen SDKs for specific platforms like web, iOS, and Android, in addition to several APIs. mParticle also provides over 250 integrations with data warehouse, analytics, and marketing automation tools.